-Even though Making Tax Digital changed HOW businesses submit their VAT returns, it has not affected the VAT return deadlines and payments dates.
+Even though making tax digital changed HOW businesses submit their VAT returns online, it has not affected VAT return deadlines and payments dates.

-Here’s an overview of all the dates and deadlines you need to know about, whether you submit quarterly VAT returns, monthly or annually.
+Here’s an overview of all the HMRC dates and deadlines you need to know about so you know when your VAT is due, whether you submit quarterly VAT returns, monthly or annually.
+I’ll also show you how to fill in a VAT484 so you can change your VAT submission dates to something that might better suit your business.

 VAT Rates have been cut from 20% to 5% for hospitality and tourism businesses from between the 15 July 2020 and 12 January 2021 as part of financial support being offered by the government due to Covid-19.
 Find out more about the temporary VAT cut.